Multi-Label Classification of Thoracic Diseases using Dense Convolutional Network on Chest Radiographs: Experiment and Results

-The ROC curve as displayed in Figure \ref{fig:finalROC} shows the performance of the classifier for different pathology conditions in various thresholds, and the evaluation metric table shown in Table 4 reveals the corresponding measures of evaluation criteria for each of the pathology.
-We can observe an improved performance of the model on varied pathology conditions, and can conclude that the model has greater discriminative performance on all conditions compared to our last two experiments.
-Note that despite having high sensitivity and accuracy, the PPV of the predictions can still be low.
-Take the predictions of Pneumonia as an example.
-It has a sensitivity of 0.6 but given that the model predicted positive, the probability that the person has Pneumonia is only 0.18.
+The ROC curve shown in Figure \ref{fig:ROCPlots}(b) illustrates the improved performance of the classifier for different pathology conditions across various thresholds.
+The corresponding evaluation metric table in Table \ref{Tab:regualrize} provides the final measures of evaluation criteria for each condition.
+The results demonstrate a significant improvement in the discriminative performance of the model compared to our previous experiments. {Specifically, the substantial improvement in model performance when moving from 1,000 images to 99,000 images with large training epochs indicates that data quantity plays a critical role in training deep CNN models.
+The model also did not overfit the data during the extended training period of 300 epochs. }

-The proposed architecture outperformed the CheXNext paper \cite{chexnext2018} on detecting the cardiomegaly condition which is a condition where the heart enlarges abnormally.
-Other predictions were close, if not better, than the paper.